 How long before I can bet sports in West Virginia?

-Legal sports betting is live and operating in three local casinos: Hollywood Casino at Charles Town Races, The Casino Club at The Greenbrier, and Mountaineer Casino, Racetrack and Resort, Mardi Gras Casino and Resort and Wheeling Island Hotel.
+Legal sports betting is live and operating in five West Virginia casinos: Hollywood Casino at Charles Town Races, The Casino Club at The Greenbrier, Mountaineer Casino, Racetrack and Resort, Mardi Gras Casino and Resort and Wheeling Island Hotel.

 Who oversees sports betting in West Virginia?

 The West Virginia Lottery Commission is the oversight body for sports betting in the state.

 How old must I be to bet sports in West Virginia?

 You must be 21 to bet sports in West Virginia, as that is the statewide gambling age.

 Are daily fantasy sports legal in West Virginia?

 Yes.
 You can play with almost every daily fantasy sports operator in West Virginia.